Q. Is there a warranty?

 Q. Can you ship and what is the cost?

-From time to time, we offer free delivery within a limited distance from Nashville.
+From time to time, we offer free delivery within a specified distance from Nashville.
 If this is a current offer, you will be able to find this information easily on our website.
 When we are not offering free delivery, our charge is $.50 per mile roundtrip.
 If for some reason, we are not able to deliver with our delivery trailers, then we use a national, bonded transport company to deliver.
 It is difficult to quote a price in advance for this kind of delivery because the transport company changes its prices based on gas prices and whether or not they can combine the delivery with another delivery or a pick up.